dswenn/dswenn.github.io/library.md

 61. Get Together by Bailey Richardson, Kevin Huynh, and Kai Elmer Sotto
 62. Influence by Robert B. Cialdini
 63. Long Story Short by Margot Leitman
+64. Theory U: Leading from the Future as It Emerges by Otto Scharmer

 ## Currently Reading
-64. Theory U: Leading from the Future as It Emerges by Otto Scharmer (42%)
+65. Lo-Tek by Julia Watson

 ## Reading List
-47. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier (36%)
+48. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier (36%)
-48. Edible Forest Gardens Vol 2 by Dave Jacke & Eric Toensmeier
+49. Edible Forest Gardens Vol 2 by Dave Jacke & Eric Toensmeier
-49. Lo-Tek by Julia Watson
 50. The Feynman Lectures on Physics, Vol. 1: Mainly Mechanics, Radiation, and Heat by Richard Feynman
 51. The Story of my Experiments with Truth by M.K.
 Gandhi
 52. The Wounding and Healing of Desire: Weaving Heaven and Earth by Wendy Farlay